Alfresco/docs-alfresco/saml-module/latest/config/alfresco.md

 ### Configure AOS using the `alfresco-global.properties` file

-Administrators can enable and configure SAML SSO authentication for AOS using the `<classpathRoot>/alfresco-global.properties` file and a combination of subsystem properties files.
-Use this as an alternative to configuring SAML SSO using the Admin Console.
+Administrators can enable and configure SAML authentication for AOS using the `<classpathRoot>/alfresco-global.properties` file and a combination of subsystem properties files.
+Use this as an alternative to configuring SAML using the Admin Console.

 To configure AOS, create the properties file in the` <classpathRoot>/alfresco/extension/subsystems/SAML/repository/aos/my-custom-aos-sp.properties` directory.